samuelhafsteins/D1-REIR/README.md

 }
 ```

-Here `seen_count` is counting how often we have gone into the `if` clause, `random_count` is counting how often we have called `StdRandom.uniformInt(N)` and then finally after all have been seen we return the number of random calls.
+Here `seen_count` is counting how often we have gone into the `if` clause, `random_count` is counting how often we have called `StdRandom.uniformInt(N)` and finally after all cards have been seen we return the number of random calls.

-So now we have programmed the coupon collector problem
+So now we have programmed the coupon collector problem.

 ## Little about java classes

-Each class in java can have methods (the class functions) and varaibles, they can be `public` or `private`.
+Each class in java can have methods (the class functions) and variables, they can be `public` or `private`.
 When a method or variable is `private` only the class itself should access it.
 Now `public` methods or variables on the other hand are to be used by anyone.
 (This is the same as using **_** infront of the class method or variable in python)

 Defined as in the following example: